"

 Ornaments in Martinez's Piano Sonata in E Major, first movement - Allegro.
 There is a mordent, appoggiaturas, and a trill.

-• In measure 1, the appoggiatura indicates that the G-sharp falls on the downbeat, and the G-sharp and E are played as two sixteenth notes.
+• In measure 1, the appoggiatura signals that the G sharp falls on the downbeat, and the G sharp and E are played as two sixteenth notes.

-• The number “3” in measure 2 represents a triplet, which we will learn about in a later chapter.
+• The number “3” in measure 2 is not an ornament, but represents a triplet, which we will explore in chapter 7.

 Example 5.7.3.
 Ornaments: Martinez, Piano Sonata in A Major, i – Allegro